orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

     // All variables related to anotherImage (input 2) will have the prefix im3 filter->SetNthInput(2, anotherImage);

 In this document, we will keep the default convention.
-Following list summaries the available variables for input #0 (and so on for every input).
+The following list summarises the available variables for input #0 (and so on for every input).

 Variables and their descriptions: